dansanderson/easyasm65/README.md

 Writing a program for a microcomputer using the microcomputer itself comes with the inherent risk that a bug in your program will interfere with your programming environment.
 EasyAsm preserves your source code in memory while you are testing your program, but this cannot be guaranteed to work if the program does something unexpected.

 By design, EasyAsm does *not* force you to save your work to disk before testing your program.
 Please remember to do this yourself.

+**Remember to enable Edit Mode.**

+EasyAsm uses the MEGA65's built-in Edit Mode for editing source files.
+Type `EDIT ON` to enable it.
+When enabled, the "READY" prompt becomes the "OK" prompt.
+Loading, typing, or saving assembly language while in BASIC mode will produce incorrect results.

 ## Quick reference